miho/OCC-CSG/README.md

     OCE_MULTITHREAD_LIBRARY=OPENMP
 ```

-On macOS use the these additional settings:
+On macOS use these additional settings:

 ```
     OCE_OSX_USE_COCOA=ON